nuel232/secure-med-chain/README.md

 - **Blockchain-Secured Inventory**: All drug records stored on the Sepolia testnet blockchain
 - **Automatic Role Detection**: Users are automatically classified as Admin (contract deployer) or Pharmacy Staff (all other addresses)
 - **Drug Management**: Add, track, and dispense medications with expiry date tracking
+- **Batch CSV Import**: Import multiple drugs at once from a CSV file with validation
 - **Transaction History**: Immutable record of all inventory transactions
 - **Real-time Synchronization**: Live updates of inventory status across the system